• Skip to primary navigation

 Ingredients

-• 2.5 pounds Sirloin Steak cut into 2-inch cubes
+• 2.5 pounds sirloin steak cut into 2-inch cubes

-• 12 ounces favorite steak marinade
+• 12 ounces steak marinade

 • 1 medium red onion cut into chunks